oertl/treeminhash/README.md

 TreeMinHash combines several ideas of recently proposed algorithms.
 It uses a tree-like splitting of the weight domain as proposed by BagMinHash.
 Compared to TreeMinHash it uses a coarser weight discretization.
 To incorporate the values of the weights exactly, it uses rejection sampling as recently proposed by DartMinHash [2].
 Furthermore, similar to DartMinHash, TreeMinHash estimates the stop limit in a first pass.
 In contrast, BagMinHash must update the stop limit permanently.
 We also use sampling without replacement for the selection of signature components as was already done before by SuperMinHash [3] and ProbMinHash [4].

+The slides of a recent presentation which also covered the basic ideas of TreeMinHash can be found on [SlideShare](https://www.slideshare.net/OtmarErtl/speeding-up-minwise-hashing-for-weighted-sets-239311360).

 ## Results

 We compared the performance of BagMinHash2 [1], DartMinHash [2], improved consistent weighted sampling (ICWS) [5], and TreeMinHash.
 The test setup was essentially the same as described in [4].
 [The performance results](paper/speed_charts.pdf) show that the calculation time of TreeMinHash is independent of the weight sum, unlike DartMinHash.
 Furthermore, TreeMinHash is always faster for very small input.